aphirak/docker-litellm/README.md

 ## Virtual key management

 Virtual keys are scoped API keys you can issue to users or applications.
 Each key can optionally restrict which models it may access, set a maximum spend budget, and have an expiry.
-Virtual keys require a PostgreSQL database — set `LITELLM_DATABASE_URL` in your `env` file before starting the container.
+Virtual keys require a PostgreSQL database, which is included in the default `docker-compose.yml`.

 **Create a virtual key:**